Mike Matheson, Penguins hold on against Senators - NewsBreak

 It was expected that Senators goalie Matt Murray, who helped Pittsburgh win two Stanley Cups, would face his former team, but he had a non-COVID-19 illness.

-Simon gave Pittsburgh a 1-0 lead at 4:28 of the first.
+Simon gave Pittsburgh a 1-0 lead at 4:28 of the first period.
 He was closely marked by Ottawa’s Nick Holden in the left circle but scored off Forsberg’s glove.

 Batherson tied it 1-1 at 10:12 of the first, putting his own rebound over Jarry’s left pad.

-Note: EditorsNote: adds “power-play” in 12th graf; adds to 14th graf; changes to “7:27” in 15th graf